owid/owid-datasets/datasets/World Bank Poverty and Inequality Platform (PIP)/README.md

 Version 20220909_2017_01_02_PROD

-You can read more information about the data and methodology in <a href="https://github.com/owid/poverty-data">GitHub</a>.
+You can read more information about PIP data and methodology in <a href="https://github.com/owid/poverty-data">GitHub</a>.